 Saute Onions & Bell Peppers

-- Add 1 tablespoon oil to a pan on medium heat.
+- Add 1 tablespoon of oil to a pan on medium heat.
 Sauté the capsicum & onion petals in the pan for 2-3 minutes until they look blistered.
 Remove & set aside.

 Make the gravy